panicua/DevelopsToday_SpyCat/README.md

    ```

 ## Notes
-It was not required in the task, but writing tests is always a good practice.
+* It was not required in the task, but writing tests is always a good practice.
 However, to save time, tests and custom JWT permissions were not included in the repository.
+* Redis was used to cache external API calls (once a day) to save time and resources.